Terenure Orthodontics Symbol

 A minor open bite is characterized by a small gap between the upper and lower teeth when the mouth is closed, typically seen at the front of the mouth.
 It may be barely noticeable and not affect all the teeth.

-Does open bite affect jawline?
+Does an open bite affect the jawline?

 An open bite can affect the jawline by altering the normal appearance of the jaw and lower face.
 Severe open bites might lead to a more pronounced lower jaw or an appearance that the lower face is elongated, impacting facial aesthetics and balance.